mayb333/cars_price_prediction/README.md

 # Car's Price Prediction
-This represents the car's price predictor based on LightGBM.
+This represents the car's price predictor based on <strong>LightGBM + tunning Optuna</strong>.
 The final goal is to use it to predict my father's car price.

 This repository contains of: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;1)&nbsp;Program, which performs parsing cars ("parser.py") <br>